 "The INSIGHT Registry is a powerful opportunity for individuals with ocular melanoma and their family members to contribute directly to research that will enhance our understanding of ocular melanoma."
 Partners: A Cure In Sight, University of California San Francisco Beckman Eye Center, and the National Organization for Rare Disorders.

-"The VISION Registry unites patients, caregivers, researchers, and physicians across the globe to share data, accelerate progress, and advance towards a cure. [...]
-All OM patients and caregivers are eligible and encouraged to participate."
+"The VISION Registry unites patients, caregivers, researchers, and physicians across the globe to share data, accelerate progress, and advance towards a cure."
 Partners: Melanoma Research Foundation's CURE OM Initiative, Massachusetts General Hospital Cancer Center, and Global Vision Technologies.

-Also: Informational video about the OMNI registry by Dr. Joseph Sacco; November 2020; 13-minute video).
+Also: Informational video about the OMNI registry by Dr. Joseph Sacco (November 2020; 15-minute video).

 Ocular Melanoma Tumor Tissue Donations for Cancer Research (U.S.):

 "Pattern.org enables cancer patients to directly donate their tumor tissue and medical data to research.
 Once you enroll, Pattern.org will link you to a specific research project studying your cancer.
 We are requesting only excess tissue from your surgery that isn’t needed for your medical care.
 Pattern.org will get in touch with your doctor and surgical institution to provide instructions for what is needed to fulfill your request for donation.
 There is no cost to patients to contribute tissue to research through Pattern.org."

-Also: Barbara Van Hare of Pattern.org and an OM patient both speak about the Pattern.org project (March 2021; 18-minute video).
+Also: Barbara Van Hare of Pattern.org and an OM patient both speak about the Pattern.org project (March 2021; 20-minute video).

-This not-for-profit website does not contain any advertising and does not receive funding/donations of any kind.
+This not-for-profit website does not contain any advertisements and does not receive funding/donations of any kind.

 Information on this site should not be used as a substitute for professional medical care or advice.